cloudfoundry/cf-java-client/README.md

 If you open a Github issue with a request for help, please include as much of the information above as possible and do not forget to sanitize any request/response data posted.

 ## Development
-The project depends on Java 8.
+The project depends on Java 8 to 25.
 To build from source and install to your local Maven cache, run the following:

 ```shell
 $ git submodule update --init --recursive